Learning Generics by extending the prometheus python client

 from prometheus_client import Histogram as _PromHistogram

-from typing import TypeVar, Generics
+from typing import TypeVar, Generic, Iterable, Dict, cast

-_MetricsTypeT = TypeVar('_MetricsTypeT', bound=[_PromCounter, _PromHistogram])
+_MetricsTypeT = TypeVar('_MetricsTypeT', _PromCounter, _PromHistogram)

 class _MetricsBase(Generic[_MetricsTypeT]):